mbhamashah/katacoda-scenarios/Opearting System Basics 1/01-How to use  bash.md

 I haven't provided a copy or execute for that command beause Katacoda can't easily simulate the `esc-.` key combination, and it wouldn't help you learn it.

+### Clear

-At certain point we may want to clean your screen. for that we can use Clear command.
+At certain point we may want to clean your screen. for that we can use 'clear' command. you can

 ```
 clear